-In regards to how social media has affected photography, I wrote here and here.
+In regard to how social media has affected photography, I wrote here and here.
 This time, I’ll focus on what is photography.

 The principle of the technique is that the camera, through the lens, captures the light and impresses the film.
 With a modern digital camera, the light received is processed by an image sensor and stored to a memory card, though the idea is basically the same.

-The thing is, a photograph is technically never finished in camera.
-There is always a posthumous process that takes part, which is the development.
+The thing is, a photograph is technically never finished on camera.
+There is always a posthumous process that takes part, which is development.
 The most basic setup requires a stage where the photograph goes through a chemical process before it becomes the final print.
-Again, this process is not much different from what we do today, taking the digital file into a raster graphics editor (such as Photoshop, Capture One, Lightroom, etc.) to ultimately develop the raw file into the more elaborate final image.
-If we take into account another option that lies in between, which is the presets the digital camera comes with, allowing the photographer to use a filter which somehow alters what the camera captured in the first place, then you can easily see how things get complicated.
+Again, this process is not much different from what we do today, taking the digital file into a raster graphics editor (such as Photoshop, Capture One, Lightroom, etc.) to ultimately develop the raw file into a more elaborate final image.
+If we take into account another option that lies in between, which is the presets the digital camera comes with, allowing the photographer to use a filter that somewhat alters what the camera captured in the first place, then you can easily see how things get complicated.
 Not to mention the camera itself!
-Each camera is built according to the manufacturer’s preferences, hence a brand can render more vibrant colors, another more natural, a third one can enhance the contrast and so on.
+Each camera is built according to the manufacturer’s preferences, hence a brand can render more vibrant colors, another more muted ones, a third one can enhance the contrast, and so on.

 If there’s a process at work that somehow alters the nature of what we captured, that is the true image that we experienced at the moment we took the photograph, what’s the point of being prescriptive?
 The result will not be the exact representation of the source anyway.
-That said, there’s a big difference from, say saturating the colors vs replacing a sky.
+That said, there’s a big difference between, say saturating the colors vs, replacing a sky.
 I believe that tweaking the contrast, the saturation, adding a gentle vignette or a subtle dodge and burn are all operations that lie in the world of basic post-processing, as long as they are not pushed too much.
-There are adjustments we do to correct part of the photograph that might be weak, such as exposure, sharpness, contrast.
+There are adjustments we do to correct parts of the photograph that might be weak, such as exposure, sharpness, and contrast.
 But even these basic adjustments can be pushed to a point where they twist the nature of the image.
-When to stop the post process falls into the vast, foggy reign of “this is art, how much I push it’s up to my taste”.
+When the post process can be considered exhausted falls into the vast, foggy reign of “this is art, how much I push it’s up to my taste”.